-General nonhazardous waste storage

-General non-hazardous waste should be stored and kept for collection to recycle (will possible), dispose at a communal landfill/dumpsite, or as a last resort destroyed at communal waste incinerator.
+General nonhazardous waste storage General non-hazardous waste should be stored and kept for collection to recycle (where possible), dispose at a communal landfill/dumpsite, or as a last resort destroyed at communal waste incinerator.
 It should be collected at least every week.
-The storage should be enclosed, paved and connected to a public road.
-The gate should be big enthat the collection vehicles can enter.
-If available in the location, non-hazardous cardboards, metals, plastics, paper can be sorted and recycled by local contractors a avoid the need for disposing of in landfills or incineration.
+The storage area should be enclosed, paved and connected to a public road.
+The gate should be big enough that the collection vehicles can enter.
+If available in the location, non-hazardous cardboards, metals, plastics, paper can be sorted and recycled by local contractors and avoid the need for disposing of in landfills or incineration.

-Infectious and sharp waste storage

-The storage place must be identifiable as an infectious waste area by using the bioh symbol.
-Floors and walls should be sealed or tiled to allow easy cleaning and disinfectorage times for infectious waste (e.g. the time gap between generation and treatn should not exceed the following periods:

-- Temperate climate: 72 hours in winter/48 hours in summer. - Warm climate: 48 hours during the cool season/24 hours during the hot season
+Infectious and sharp waste storage The storage place must be identifiable as an infectious waste area by using the biohazard symbol.
+Floors and walls should be sealed or tiled to allow easy cleaning and disinfection.
+Storage times for infectious waste (e.g. the time gap between generation and treatment) should not exceed the following periods: Temperate climate: 72 hours in winter/48 hours in summer.
+Warm climate: 48 hours during the cool season/24 hours during the hot season.
+Pathological waste storage Pathological waste is considered biologically active and gas formation during the storage should be expected.
+To Minimise the possibility of this happening, storage places should have the same conditions as for infectious and sharps wastes.

-If a refrigerated storage room is available, infectious waste can be stored for more t week cooled to a temperature no higher than 3°C to 8°C.

-Pathological waste storage

-Pathological waste is considered biologically active and gas formation during the storage should be expected.
-To Minimise the possibility of this happening, storage places showe the same conditions as for infectious and sharps wastes.
 Where possible, waste should be stored under refrigerated conditions.
-In some cultures, body parts are parthe family for ritual procedures or are buried in designated places.
+In some cultures, body parts are passed to the family for ritual procedures or are buried in designated places.
 Bodies should be placed in sealed bags prior to release to the family to reduce the risk of infection.

-Pharmaceutical waste storage

-Pharmaceutical waste should be segregated from other wastes.
-International and lc regulations should be followed for storage.
-In general, pharmaceutical wastes can b hazardous or non-hazardous, liquid or solid in nature and each type should be hand differently.
-The classification should be carried out by a pharmacist or other expert opharmaceuticals.

-Storage of other hazardous waste

-When planning storage places for hazardous chemical waste, the characteristics of t specific chemicals to be stored and disposed of must be considered (i.e. inflammable corrosive, explosive).
-The storage area should be enclosed and separated from othe waste storage areas.
-Storage facilities should be labelled according to the hazard level the stored waste.

-Radioactive Waste Storage

-Radioactive waste should be stored in compliance with national regulations and in consultation with the radiation officer.
-It should be placed in containers that preven dispersion of radiation and stored behind lead shielding.
-Waste that is to be stored $\mathfrak c$ radioactive decay should be labelled with the type of radionuclide, date, period of till before full decay and details of required storage conditions.
+Pharmaceutical waste storage Pharmaceutical waste should be segregated from other wastes.
+International and local regulations should be followed for storage.
+In general, pharmaceutical wastes can be hazardous or non-hazardous, liquid or solid in nature and each type should be handled differently.
+The classification should be carried out by a pharmacist or other expert on pharmaceuticals.
+Storage of other hazardous waste When planning storage places for hazardous chemical waste, the characteristics of the specific chemicals to be stored and disposed of must be considered (i.e. inflammable, corrosive, explosive).
+The storage area should be enclosed and separated from other waste storage areas.
+Storage facilities should be labelled according to the hazard level of the stored waste.
+Radioactive Waste Storage Radioactive waste should be stored in compliance with national regulations and in consultation with the radiation officer.
+It should be placed in containers that prevent dispersion of radiation and stored behind lead shielding.
+Waste that is to be stored during radioactive decay should be labelled with the type of radionuclide, date, period of time before full decay and details of required storage conditions.

-Taken from: WHO - Safe management of wastes from health-care activities
+Taken from: WHO - Safe management of wastes from health-care activities contexts where humanitarians may operate has evolved significantly over the past several decades.
+Many state and local authorities now have strict regulations on the process of disposing of health waste and may include requirements far beyond the capacities of most individual humanitarian organisations.